Finite approximation properties of $C^{*}$-modules: tensor products

 Now we are ready to prove a module version of a result of Kirchberg \cite[3.8.5]{bo}.

-\begin{theorem}[Kirchberg] Let $A$ be $C^*$-algebra and a module with compatible action, $B$ be a von Neumann algebra and a module with normal compatible action, and $\theta:A\to B$ be a c.p. module map.
-Let $B\subseteq \mathbb B(\bar H)$ be a faithful representation and module map in an $\mathfrak A$-Hilbert space $H$.
+\begin{theorem}[Kirchberg] Let $\mathfrak A$ be unital.
+Let $A$ be $C^*$-algebra and a module with compatible action, $B$ be a von Neumann algebra and a module with normal compatible central action, and $\theta:A\to B$ be a c.p. module map.
 Then the following are equivalent:

 $(i)$\ $\theta$ is $\mathfrak A$-weakly nuclear,